 On the basis of a proposal issued by the Presidential Committee, the Supervisory Board determines the system of remuneration for the Board of Management and on the basis of this system also determines the total individual remuneration of the individual members of the Board of Management.
 It also defines the targets for variable remuneration components, including non-financial and sustainability-oriented parameters.
 Furthermore, the Supervisory Board regularly reviews both the remuneration system and the total individual remuneration of the individual members of the Board of Management in order to ensure that these remain appropriate.
-The remuneration system for the members of the Board of Management, which was approved by a majority of 95.33% at the Annual General Meeting in 2020, can be viewed at group.mercedes-benz.com/remuneration-bom.
-The Remuneration report that was prepared jointly by the Board of Management and the Supervisory Board

-(including the opinion of the auditor pursuant to Section 162 of the German Stock Corporation Act) are also available there.
+The adjusted remuneration system for the members of the Board of Management, which was approved by a majority of 91% at the Annual General Meeting in 2023, can be viewed at ## group.mercedes-benz.com/remuneration-bom.
+The Remuneration report that was prepared jointly by the Board of Management and the Supervisory Board (including the opinion of the auditor pursuant to Section 162 of the German Stock Corporation Act) is also available there.

-The Supervisory Board examines the Annual Financial Statements, the Consolidated Financial Statements with Non-Financial Declaration, and the Combined Management Report of the Company and the Group as well as the proposal for the appropriation of the distributable profits.
+The Supervisory Board examines the Annual Financial Statements, the Consolidated Financial Statements, and the Combined Management Report with Non-Financial Declaration of the company and the Group, as well as the proposal for the appropriation of the distributable profits.
 After discussions with the auditor and in consideration of the audit opinions of the auditor and the audit results of the Audit Committee, the Supervisory Board shall declare whether any objections are to be raised after the final result of its own review.
 If this is not the case, the Supervisory Board approves the Annual Financial Statements and the Combined Management Report; the financial statements are deemed to have been adopted with the approval of the Supervisory Board.
 The Supervisory Board shall report to the Annual General Meeting on the results of its own review as well as on the nature and scope of the supervision of the Board of Management during the past financial year.
-The Report of the Supervisory Board on the 2022 financial year is available in the Annual Report and at \bigoplus group.mercedes-benz. com/company/corporate-governance/supervisoryboard.
+The Report of the Supervisory Board on the 2023 reporting year is available in the Annual Report and at group.mercedes-benz.com/company/corporate-governance/supervisory-board.

 The Supervisory Board has adopted Rules of Procedure that, in addition to its duties and responsibilities, specifically regulate the convening and preparation of its meetings as well as the procedure for the adoption of resolutions and contain provisions that are intended to avoid conflicts of interest.
-The Rules of Procedure of the Supervisory Board are available on the internet at \bigoplus group. mercedes-benz.com/company/corporate-governance.
+The Rules of Procedure of the Supervisory Board are available on the internet at group.mercedes-benz.com/company/corporate-governance.

-For the meetings of the Supervisory Board during the reporting period, regular Executive Sessions were again scheduled in order to be able to discuss topics even in the absence of the Board of Management.
+For the meetings of the Supervisory Board during the reporting period, regular Executive Sessions were again scheduled in order to be able to discuss topics in the absence of the Board of Management.
 Pursuant to the German Act on Strengthening Financial Market Integrity (FISG), which entered into force on 1 July 2021, the Board of Management does not participate in meetings of the Supervisory Board and its committees to which the auditor is called in as an expert, unless the Supervisory Board or the committee deems its participation necessary.
 Meetings of the Supervisory Board and its committees should as a rule take place in person.
 In justified exceptional cases the meetings can be held in the form of a video conference or a conference call or with the use of other comparable means of telecommunication or individual members can participate in a meeting using such means.
-In view of the Covid-19 pandemic, which continued to be an issue during the reporting period, more extensive use of such remote formats had once again to be made in 2022.